abelperezok/aws-serverless-netcore/lesson-02/README.md

-# Deploy to AWS environment
+# Deploy to AWS environment - AWS CLI

 In the previous lesson we created the bare minimum code to make a Lambda function to execute locally using sam cli, it worked on simulated environment, but will it work when deployed to real AWS environment ?